cloudlinux/tux-care-doc/docs/service-descriptions/README.md

  * TuxCare provides a technical account manager that for up to 8 hours per week can perform the following tasks.
   * Provides best in practice configuration assistance.
   * Provides product presentation and trainings.
-  * Participate in calls every other week identifying and addressing the customer’s operational issues.
+  * Participate in calls every other week identifying and addressing the customer's operational issues related to the TuxCare products.
   * Organise multi-vendor issue coordination through TuxCare's partners when applicable.
  * The TAM is available for customer requests during regular working hours for the TAM.
 Outside working hours support is provided through regular TuxCare support.